Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/01_search_overview_and_use_cases.md

 For example, search all customers named “John Doe” and live in “New-York”.

-The search is done on LUIs if the LU has [Search indexes]().
+The search is done on LUIs if the LU has [Search fields](02_search_implementation.md#creating-search-fields).

-The deploy of the LU creates indexes in the Elasticsearch, and every data change on the LUIs updates the data in the Elasticsearch for the predefined Search indexes.
+The deploy of the LU creates indexes in the Elasticsearch, and every data change on the LUIs updates the data in the Elasticsearch for the predefined Search fields.

 Therefore the LUIs must be loaded to Fabric to enable a cross instance search on them.
 For example, the search of all customers named “John Doe” and live in “New-York” will only return customers that exist in Fabric.